dottorblaster/dottorblaster.github.io/_posts/2016-10-02-theres-app-for-that-applicazioni.md

 layout: post
 status: publish
 published: true
-title: There\'s an app for that
+title: There's an app for that
 date: 2016-10-02 18:15:19 +0200
 categories:
 - Tech